hanyolo-shootsfirst/hanyolo-shootsfirst.github.io/Reflections.md

 One thing we can certainly agree on is that this summer has been one of the most enriching, exciting, and efficient ways to learn engineering.
 It's difficult to try to summarize everything we've learned, but we all came out with reflections blah blah I hate this sentence.
 I haven't written anything in years lord help me (someone fix this or delete it)

+Overall lessons learned and skills developed as a Team: 0.
+Working independently and contributing to a team effort.

+1) Project management - setting goals, timelines and trying to stick with to them while being flexible to adapt to new information.
+2) Attention to detail so as to minimize error in order to work within the time constraints.
+3) Design and prototyping.
+4) Debugging and finding the root cause of a problem.
+5) Approaching problems from a 1st principles view point to avoid technical debt later on.
+6) Grit in figuring things out after multiple attempts.

 ## Maria: